 We know, we know!
 Changing the temperature on your ultra-low temperature (ULTs) freezers seems like the scariest possible thing to do in your lab!
 However, keeping freezers at -70°C rather than -80°C saves up to 30% of energy needed to run your freezer, which in turn will make it last longer.
 ULTs can consume as much energy as a typical house!
 You will also need to defrost your freezer less often, which, let's be honest, is a HUGE plus.
-While we know keeping the temperature lower also increases the amount of time your lab has to respond during an emergency, but consider this study that suggests that extra -10°C only adds an additional 35 minutes before freezers get below where they are effective.
-Further, many things kept at -80°C temperatures only actually require temperatures between -20 °C and -60 °C, due to how water crystallizes.
+While we know keeping the temperature lower also increases the amount of time your lab has to respond during an emergency, but consider this study that suggests that extra -10°C only adds an additional35 minutes before freezers get below where they are effective.
+Further, many things kept at -80°C temperatures only actually require temperatures between -20°C and -60°C, due to how water crystallizes.
 It is also a good idea to keep an active inventory of stocks stored in the ULT, and keep the freezer free of frost, the cooling coils free of dust, and have your samples spaced out.

-If your lab is unconvinced about switching the temperature permanently, you can also participate in the international Freezer Challenge, which Caltech Green Labs will participate in.
+If your lab is unconvinced about switching the temperature permanently, you can also participate in our -70°C/-80°C comparison pilot study, or your lab can participate in the international Freezer Challenge for lots of great suggestions, and awesome prizes!

 Lastly, if your -80 °C freezers are very old, consider replacing them with energy efficient models that consume less electricity.
-Sustainability has some financial incentives for anyone considering upgrading their ultra-low temperature freezers.
-Further, when disposing of your old - 80 °C freezer, ensure it is disposed of correctly as they contain many materials that are hazardous, and even more that can be safely recycled!
-Some companies even have buy-back or trade-in programs that are worth investigating, especially for your new -80 °C.
+Sustainability has a great Freezer Rebate Program for anyone considering upgrading their ultra-low temperature freezers.
+Further, when disposing of your old -80 °C freezer, ensure it is disposed of correctly as they contain many materials that are hazardous, and even more that can be safely recycled!
+Some companies even have buy-back or trade-in programs that are worth investigating, especially for your new ULT.